cs207team3/cs207-FinalProject/README.md

 ### User's Guide

-Describe what problem the code is solving.
-You may borrow the Latex expressions from my lecture notes.
-Discuss in broad strokes what the purpose of the code is along with any features.
-Do not describe the details of the code yet. **(delete before releasing)**

 **Introduction:**

 The purpose of our library is to return the reaction rate of a system of N species undergoing M reactions.
 The reactions should be irreversible and elementary of the form: